Fortiz2305/blog/content/posts/serverless.md

 ---

 In the last few months, one of my main topics to learn about has been Serverless.
-After this time I think that, like some other trends in software, there is still confusion about what Serverless is, so I would like to share my reflexions about it to:
+After this time I think, like some other trends in software, there is still confusion about what Serverless is, so I would like to share my reflexions about it to:

 * Try to help and get feedback to/from people reading this article.